 Therefore, we can conclude that the class $\sB$ of all complexes of contraadjusted modules is antilocal by Theorem~\ref{locality-antilocality-theorem}(b).
 (See Example~\ref{termwise-cta-antilocal-via-colocality} below for an alternative proof of this fact.) \end{ex}

 \begin{ex} Let $\sE_R=\sK_R=\bC(R\Modl)$ be the abelian category of complexes of $R$\+modules.
-Consider the hereditary complete cotorsion pair $(\sA_R,\sB_R)$ from Proposition~\ref{very-flat-tilde-termwise-cta-cot-cotorsion-pair}(b): so, $\sA_R=\bC_\ac^\bfl(R\Modl_\fl)$ is the class of acyclic complexes of flat $R$\+modules with flat modules of cocycles, and $\sB_R=\bC(R\Modl^\cot)$ is the class of all complexes of cotorsion $R$\+modules.
+Consider the hereditary complete cotorsion pair $(\sA_R,\sB_R)$ from Proposition~\ref{very-flat-tilde-termwise-cta-cot-cotorsion-pair}(b) (for a commutative ring~$R$).
+So, $\sA_R=\bC_\ac^\bfl(R\Modl_\fl)$ is the class of acyclic complexes of flat $R$\+modules with flat modules of cocycles, and $\sB_R=\bC(R\Modl^\cot)$ is the class of all complexes of cotorsion $R$\+modules.

 The class $\sA$ of acyclic complexes of flat modules with flat modules of cocycles is very local.
 More generally, the complex $S\ot_R F^\bu$ belongs to $\bC_\ac^\bfl(S\Modl_\fl)$ for any complex $F^\bu\in \bC_\ac^\bfl(R\Modl_\fl)$ and any ring homomorphism $R\rarrow S$.
 The underlying complex of $R$\+modules of any complex from $\bC_\ac^\bfl(S\Modl_\fl)$ belongs to $\bC_\ac^\bfl(R\Modl_\fl)$ for any commutative ring homomorphism $R\rarrow S$ making $S$ a flat $R$\+module.
 Hence the ascent and direct image conditions hold.
 The class $\sA_R$ is closed under kernels of epimorphisms in $\bC(R\Modl)$, since the cotorsion pair $(\sA_R,\sB_R)$ is hereditary in $\bC(R\Modl)$.
 So Lemma~\ref{ascent+direct-image-imply-descent} tells that the class $\sA$ satisfies descent.